bluesadi/firmware_dataset/README.md

 ## Usage
 See [download_all.sh](download_all.sh) and [download.sh](download.sh)

-**To avoid too many similar firmware samples, only one version of the same firmware model will be retrieved.**
+**To avoid too many similar firmware samples, only one version of the same firmware model will be collected.**